meokz/template-python/README.md

 * Multi-platform and portable executing environment for python with Docker and docker-compose.

-* Coding support with VSCode including static type analysis.
+* Coding support with VS Code including static type analysis and auto-formatting.

 * Standard settings for gitignore and editorconfig.

+## Requirements

+* VS Code

+* Docker

+* docker-compose

 ## Usage